MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/distribution/stores/Google Play.md

 For more information please check out this link:
 <https://developers.google.com/android-publisher/getting_started>

-**The above Google pre-requisites are done and is a one time process.
+**The Google pre-requisites are a one time process.
 We now move to publishing an update of an existing Google Play application from Mobile Center**

 ### Step1: Create a Store in Mobile Center